 Vertebral compression fractures affect 12-20% of adults over the age of 50, often causing ongoing pain and disability.
-The team at Advanced Pain Solutions in Ionia, Michigan, has extensive experience performing minimally invasive procedures that repair compression fractures and alleviate your pain so you can return to a more active life.
+Adam Camp, MD, at Advanced Pain Solutions in Ionia and at the Surgery Center in Grand Rapids, Michigan, has extensive experience performing minimally invasive procedures that repair compression fractures and alleviate your pain so you can return to a more active life.
 If you have questions or you’d like to schedule an appointment, call the office or use the online booking feature today.
-Advanced Pain Solutions is proud to serve the greater West Michigan area.

 A compression fracture occurs when a bone collapses because it’s too weak to function.
 Though compression fractures could affect any bone, they’re usually a type of spinal fracture called a vertebral compression fracture (VCF).
 A traumatic injury or spinal tumor may result in a VCF, but osteoporosis is most often the cause.